model-checking/cbmc-training/docs/src/cbmc/overview/unit-testing.md

 ```

 Here a unit test from [unit-test.c](unit-test.c) that tests
-`quartile` using a number in the first quartile.
+`quartile` using a number from the first quartile.
 ```c
 #include <assert.h>
 int quartile(int x);